tokio-rs/website/content/docs/getting-started/futures.md

     parent: getting_started
 ---

 Let's take a closer look at futures.
-Tokio is built on top of the [`futures`] crate and uses its runtime model.
-This allows Tokio to interop with other libraries also using the [`futures`] crate.
+Tokio is built on top of `task` and `future` modules found in the Rust standard library as well as the `futures` crate.
+This allows Tokio to interop with other libraries also built on the same foundation.

 **Note**: This runtime model is very different than async libraries found in other languages.
 While, at a high level, APIs can look similar, the way code